 Don’t forget that teachers with teacher accounts can make storyboard templates, too!

 There are many print options available.
 If you haven’t tried to print before, you probably haven’t seen what we can do!
 There are several print layout options available to make things easy on you and your students, including lined paper options.
 Remember, you don’t actually have to PRINT right away, you can save your storyboard or storyboard cells into a PDF for later printing.
-For assistance with the print process, take a look at the FAQ page for printing.
+For assistance with the print process, take a look at How to Print.

 Combine digital storytelling with storyboard genius!
 You have the most flexibility with the various download options.
 This button allows you to export your storyboard or separate cells to a .png, pdf, or .ppt format.
 In the pop-up window, more information is provided to help you choose what is right for you:

 Are your students writing a research paper on volcanoes?
 Creating brochures?
 Making menus?
 Doing something with a word processor?
 Add in some Storyboard That images!
 With text wrapping in word processors, it is easy to add images - either individual cells or full storyboards.
 After downloading your storyboard or storyboard cells (either Image Pack, High Res, or Social Media), you can treat them just like any image.
 Remember to follow appropriate attribution and citing procedures.

 Turn your storyboard into a great presentation.
 The PowerPoint button downloads your storyboard cells onto different slides of a PowerPoint presentation.
 The presentation download is compatible with both Google Slides and Keynote.
 Plus, any image attributions from Photos for Class integration will appear on a slide at the end of your presentation.